MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/aux_klib/nf-aux_klib-auxklibenumeratesystemfirmwaretables.md

 ### -param FirmwareTableBuffer [out, optional]

 A pointer to a caller-allocated buffer to which the routine writes the list of firmware tables.
-If this parameter is NULL, the value written to *<i>ReturnLength</i> is the required buffer size.
+If this parameter is NULL, the value written to **ReturnLength* is the required buffer size.
 For more information about the contents of this buffer, see the Remarks section.

 ### -param BufferLength [in]